"""pmrf.model

 def primary_function(self) -> Callable[[Frequency], jnp.ndarray]:

-"""Primary function (``s`` or ``a``) as a callable.
+"""The primary function (``s`` or ``a``) as a callable.

 Returns